pfederi/foilapps/README.md

 ```

 ### Available Platforms
+The following platforms are currently represented, but we welcome others:
 - `ios`: iOS app
 - `android`: Android app
 - `apple watch`: Apple Watch app
 - `garmin`: Garmin watch app
 - `android watch`: Android Wear OS app
 - `web`: Web application
+- And more...

 ### Available Sports
+These are some of the foiling disciplines currently featured, but we're open to all foiling-related sports:
 - `wingfoil`: Wing Foiling
 - `kitefoil`: Kite Foiling
 - `pumpfoil`: Pump Foiling
 - `efoil`: Electric Foiling
 - `surffoil`: Surf Foiling
 - `downwindfoil`: Downwind Foiling
+- And any other foiling discipline

 4. Submit a pull request